-It’s 2018, and as much as we can harp on about why self-care and taking crucial moments to disconnect are incredibly important (oh, they are!), the reality is that stress is almost inevitable.
-Thankfully, though, we’re getting better at finding ways to deal with it and easing the cortisol (that pesky hormone that’s responsible for a whole cache of health problems) release.
+It’s 2020, and we've harped endlessly about why self-care and taking crucial moments to disconnect are incredibly important.
+But the reality is, even with care, stress is hard to avoid altogether.
+Thankfully, we’re getting more creative at finding ways to deal with it and easing the cortisol (that pesky hormone that’s responsible for a whole cache of health problems) release.
 The professional leading the charge with her 360 approach to training?
 Jill Payne, whose self-styled Spiritual Athleticism is what Gisele Bundchen credits as the key to her healthy lifestyle.
 Herein, Payne gives us three crazy-easy tricks to chilling out and gaining control when the pressure builds.

 First, Ask Yourself...

 “I have these three points that I feel cultivate and create physical energy in the body.
 I take these into a workout, but you don’t have to—you can just focus on them wherever you are.”

 “The questions you want to ask yourself are: